 A particular interest of Mr. Springer’s and a focus of his practice is representing individuals in connection with violations of their constitutional civil rights by state actors.
 Brad has represented individuals in civil rights matters involving violations of the First Amendment, Fourth Amendment, Fifth Amendment, Sixth Amendment, Eighth Amendment, and Fourteenth Amendment to the United States Constitution.
-These constitutional rights include the right to free speech, the right to be free of unreasonable searches and seizures (including unlawful arrest), the right to constitutional protections during arrest and investigation, the right to basic needs while detained in jail pre-trial or while incarcerated post-conviction, the right to familial integrity such as during Child Protective Services (CPS) investigations, the right of equal access to community mental health services, and the right to Due Process and Equal Protection.
+These constitutional rights include the right to free speech, the right to be free of unreasonable searches and seizures (including unlawful arrest and excessive force), the right to constitutional protections during arrest and investigation, the right to basic needs and protection from harm while detained in jail pre-trial or while incarcerated post-conviction, the right to familial integrity such as during Child Protective Services (CPS) investigations, the right of equal access to community mental health services, and the right to Due Process and Equal Protection.

 A federal statute, 42 U.S.C.
 Section 1983 (often referred to as “Section 1983”), permits an individual to bring a private cause of action to vindicate a deprivation of a constitutional right if the deprivation was caused by a person acting under color of state law (i.e., a government or “state actor”), and Brad has represented numerous individuals in this regard.
-Brad has represented individuals with cases involving issues of police misconduct, deliberate indifference to serious medical needs while in pretrial detention, physical abuse by corrections officers during pretrial detention, and illegal and harmful denial of community mental health care services.
+Brad has represented individuals with cases involving issues of free speech retaliation, police misconduct, deliberate indifference to serious medical needs while in pretrial detention, physical abuse by corrections officers during pretrial detention, failure to protect from harm while incarcerated, and denial of community mental health care services.
 See, e.g., Carl v.
 Muskegon County, et al., 763 F.3d 592 (6th Cir.
-2014) (Published August 15, 2014).
+2014).
 Brad has served on the Lawyers’ Committee for the West Michigan Branch of the ACLU since 2019.

 - University of Michigan (Bachelor of Arts in History, 1993)